pmodwrc/fits2db/docs/user-guide/usage.md

 # Usage

 ## __Getting help__
-If you need some information about a command you can always pass the `--help` flag to get some information
+If you need some information about a command you can always pass the `--help` flag to get some information.

 ## __Generate a config file__
 First you can generate a template config file: